Privacy and Your Personal Information

 - where we are permitted, authorised or required to do so by law;

 - to assist us in effectively providing services and products to you;

 - to enable us to confirm your identity when dealing with you and generally to maintain our relationship with you;

 - to assist in the proper functioning and development of our operations (for example, to ensure we act within requirements relating to risk management, trustee, fiduciary and any other legal obligations);

-- to inform you about services and products we think might interest you.
+- to inform you about services and products we think might interest you; and

-We may also disclose your personal information to other persons or organisations:
+We may also disclose your information to third parties (other persons or organisations):